remidinishanth/distributed_systems/databases/databases.md

 Importantly, tables can join and morph into new, more complex tables, because of their mathematical basis in relational (set) theory.

+> RDBMSs are built atop a set theory branch called relational algebra — a combination of selections (WHERE ...), projections (SELECT ...), Cartesian products (JOIN ...),

 Examples: MySQL, H2, HSQLDB, SQLite and Postgres.

 ### Key Value